apache/airflow/docs/apache-airflow-providers-google/operators/cloud/dataflow.rst

 There are several ways to run a Dataflow pipeline depending on your environment, source files:

-- **Non-templated pipeline**: Developer can run the pipeline as a local process on the worker if you have a '*.jar' file for Java or a '* .py` file for Python.
+- **Non-templated pipeline**: Developer can run the pipeline as a local process on the Airflow worker if you have a '*.jar' file for Java or a '* .py` file for Python.
 This also means that the necessary system dependencies must be installed on the worker.
 For Java, worker must have the JRE Runtime installed.
   For Python, the Python interpreter.
 The runtime versions must be compatible with the pipeline versions.
-  This is the fastest way to start a pipeline, but because of its frequent problems with system dependencies, it often causes problems.
-See:
+  This is the fastest way to start a pipeline, but because of its frequent problems with system dependencies, it may cause problems.
+See: :ref:`howto/operator:DataflowCreateJavaJobOperator`, :ref:`howto/operator:DataflowCreatePythonJobOperator` for more detailed information.
-  :ref:`howto/operator:DataflowCreateJavaJobOperator`, :ref:`howto/operator:DataflowCreatePythonJobOperator`
 - **Templated pipeline**: The programmer can make the pipeline independent of the environment by preparing a template that will then be run on a machine managed by Google.
 This way, changes to the environment won't affect your pipeline.
 There are two types of the templates: